EddieTheEd/Obsidian-Vault/002_Notes/Differentiation Notes.md

 Great, we’ve stated that the gradient of a certain point is two.
 But wait a second.
 How can a point have a gradient, if it’s a stationary point?

-Well, it can’t really.
+Well, it can’t.
 But think of it like this.

 Imagine we have a graph of a car’s distance travelled.
 The gradient of a point is essentially the velocity of this car.
 Velocity will increase when the distance function is steeper.